CoryG89/coryg89.github.com/_posts/2013-12-12-the-tortoise-and-the-hare-loops-in-linked-lists.md

 problems was that I was having trouble understanding the question over the phone at first, but eventually I understood it as:

-> How would you write a function that takes as an argument a linked list?
-The
+> How would you write a function that takes a linked list as an argument and
-> function should return true if the linked list has a loop, false otherwise.
+> should return true if the linked list contains a loop, and return false
+> otherwise.

 After I understood this I thought about it.
 So basically, it's a function that takes a linked list and tells you whether or not it's circular?
 Not quite.
 My